yegor256/blog/_posts/2015/jan/2015-01-15-how-to-cut-corners.md

 task.
 He estimated your abilities and your skills.
 So it's payback time.

-{% quote Being a professional developer doesn't mean being able to fix any problem %}
+{% quote Being a professional developer doesn't mean being able to fix any problem. %}

 Your "No!" will be very valuable feedback for him.
 It will help him make his next important management decisions.